Mabel Normand: Scandals

-Roscoe Arbuckle trials
+Roscoe "Fatty" Arbuckle trials

-Roscoe Arbuckle, Normand's co-star in many films, was the defendant in three widely publicized trials for manslaughter in the 1921 death of actress Virginia Rappe.
-Although Arbuckle was acquitted, the scandal destroyed his career and his films were banned from exhibition for a short time.
-Since she had made some of her best works with him, much of Normand's output was withheld from the public as a result.
-Arbuckle later returned to the screen as a director and actor, but didn't attain his previous popularity despite being exonerated in court.
+Arbuckle, Normand's co-star in many films, was the defendant in three widely publicized trials for manslaughter in the 1921 death of actress Virginia Rappe.
+Although Arbuckle was acquitted, the scandal damaged his career and his films were banned from exhibition for a short time.
+Since she had made some of her most notable works with him, much of Normand's output was withheld from the public as a result.
+Arbuckle later returned to the screen as a director and actor, but did not attain his previous popularity despite being exonerated in court.

 William Desmond Taylor murder

 Director William Desmond Taylor formed a close relationship with Normand based on their shared interest in books.
-Author Robert Giroux claims that Taylor was deeply in love with Normand, who had originally approached him for help in dealing with an alleged cocaine dependency.
-Giroux claims that Taylor met with federal prosecutors shortly before his death and offered to assist them in filing charges against her cocaine suppliers, expressing a belief that these suppliers learned of this meeting and hired a contract killer to murder the director.
-According to Giroux, Normand suspected the reasons for Taylor's murder, but did not know the identity of the man who killed him.
+Author Robert Giroux claims that Taylor was deeply in love with Normand, who had originally approached him for help in dealing with an alleged cocaine dependency, and that Taylor met with federal prosecutors shortly before his death with an offer to assist them in filing charges against her drug dealers, theorizing that this meeting caused the dealers to hire a contract killer.
+According to Giroux, Normand suspected the reasons for Taylor's murder but did not know the identity of the man who killed him.
 According to Kevin Brownlow and John Kobal in their book Hollywood: The Pioneers, the idea that Taylor was murdered by drug dealers was invented by Paramount Studios for publicity purposes.

 On the night of his murder, February 1, 1922, Normand left Taylor's bungalow at 7:45 pm in a happy mood, carrying a book he had lent her.
 They blew kisses to each other as her limousine drove away.
 Normand was the last person known to have seen Taylor alive.
-The Los Angeles Police Department subjected Normand to a grueling interrogation, but ruled her out as a suspect.
+The Los Angeles Police Department subjected Normand to a grueling interrogation but ruled her out as a suspect.
 Most subsequent writers have done the same.
 However, Normand's career had already slowed, and her reputation was tarnished.
 According to George Hopkins, who sat next to her at Taylor's funeral, Normand wept inconsolably.

 The Dines shooting

 In 1924, Normand's chauffeur Joe Kelly shot and wounded millionaire oil broker and amateur golfer Courtland S. Dines with her pistol.
-In response, several theaters pulled Normand's films, and her films were banned in Ohio by the state film censorship board.
+In response, several theaters pulled Normand's films, which were also banned in Ohio by the state film censorship board.
+However, Dines was not fatally injured; he died of a heart attack in 1945, over two decades after the shooting.